Draft Lecture No. 12 --

 the past 2,500 years, eight revolutions in our self-image have helped us mature

 or evolve from troglodytes into rational, literate human beings.
-Because the Mayan Calender
+Because the Mayan Calender stopped abruptly

-should be considered the predicted end-of-the-world (the apocalypse).
-Many still suffer from “magical
+the predicted end-of-the-world (the apocalypse).
+Many still suffer from “magical thinking.”
+One can distinguish at least seven major revolutions

-seven major revolutions in man’s self image over the last three thousand years.
+in man’s self image over the last three thousand years.

 The